hchyang/PSiTE/wes/wessim/README.md

 	* faToTwoBit (http://hgdownload.cse.ucsc.edu/admin/exe/ )
 	* blat (http://hgdownload.cse.ucsc.edu/admin/exe/)

 You may use `pip install pysam` to install pysam.

+If pysam is not installed, the script fa2wes.py (under folder csite) will try to install it automatically.